fsprojekti/rack-warehouse-jetmax/README.md

 # Rack warehouse model for PLC

 Rack warehouse implementation with JetMAx HiWonder robotic arm in NodeJs runtime environment.
-The diagram shows connection betwen robotic arm and PLK.

-## Physical layer
+## Devices

-Phisicaly there are two hardware devices JetMax robot and Raspeberry pi.
+There are two hardware devices JetMax robot and Raspeberry pi.

 ### Robot
 Rack warehouse has 4 docs with capacity to stack 4 packages on top of each other as is shown in figure